-Electoral wards/divisions are the key building blocks of UK administrative geography.
-They are the spatial units used to elect local government councillors in metropolitan and non-metropolitan districts, unitary authorities and the London boroughs in England; unitary authorities in Wales; council areas in Scotland; and district council areas in Northern Ireland.
+Electoral wards and divisions are the key building blocks of UK administrative geography.
+They are the spatial units used to elect local government councillors in metropolitan and non-metropolitan districts, unitary authorities and the London boroughs in England.

-Electoral wards are found in Scotland, Wales, Northern Ireland and most of England.
+Electoral wards are also found in Wales, Scotland and Northern Ireland.

 In the Isle of Wight and several of the unitary authorities created as part of the Local Government Reorganisation in 2009, the equivalent areas are legally termed 'electoral divisions', although they are frequently referred to as wards.

-The only part of the UK without electoral wards/divisions is the Isles of Scilly, which has its own council but no electoral zoning.
+The only part of the UK without electoral wards and electoral divisions is the Isles of Scilly, which has its own council but no electoral zoning.
 For statistical purposes, however, ONS treats the islands' five parishes as electoral wards.

-Electoral wards/divisions (and the Scilly parishes) cover the whole of the UK; in addition, all higher administrative units are built up of whole electoral wards/divisions.
+Electoral wards and electoral divisions (and the Isles of Scilly parishes) cover the whole of the UK; in addition, all higher administrative units are built up of whole electoral wards and electoral divisions.

-They are also used to constitute a range of other geographies such as the Eurostat Nomenclature of Territorial Units for Statistics (NUTS) geographies, health geographies and Westminster parliamentary constituencies.
+They are also used to constitute a range of other geographies such as the health geographies in Wales and Scotland and Westminster parliamentary constituencies.

-English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish district council areas around 22, Scottish council areas around 11 and Welsh unitary authorities about 40.
+English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards and divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities around 40.

-Population counts can vary substantially, even within a single LAD, but the national average is about 7,900.
+Ward population counts can vary substantially, even within a single LAD, but the UK average is about 7,900.
 The figure for England (as at 2021) is around 8,200.

-More populous electoral wards/divisions tend to occur in large urban areas.
+More populous electoral wards and electoral divisions tend to occur in large urban areas.

-Electoral ward/division boundary changes are usually enacted on the first Thursday in May each year, to coincide with the local government elections.
+Electoral ward and electoral division boundary changes are usually enacted on the first Thursday in May each year, to coincide with the local government elections in the UK.

 County Electoral Divisions

-Apart from the special cases of the Isles of Scilly and the Greater London Authority (GLA), the English county councils are the only type of LAD in the UK which does not use standard electoral wards/divisions for electing councillors.
+Apart from the special cases of the Isles of Scilly and the Greater London Authority (GLA), the English county councils are the only type of LAD in the UK which does not use standard electoral wards and electoral divisions for electing councillors.

 Instead they use their own larger units, which are confusingly also termed electoral divisions.